IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 ![IMAGE](images/1-2-1/1-2-1_001-geometry-parameters.png)

 Input parameters are dynamic interface objects that allow you to interact with your definition.
-The number slider and the graph mapper are both input parameters.

 ![IMAGE](images/1-2-1/1-2-1_002-input-parameters.png)
+>The number slider and the graph mapper are examples of input parameters.

 ####1.2.1.2.
 COMPONENTS
 Components perform actions based on the inputs they receive.
 There are different components for different tasks.